pepaaran/agds_proseminar_example/README.md

 # AGDS Proseminar - Example project
 This repository serves as a project sample for the AGDS Proseminar.

+> Throughout the proposal, report and slides, there will be notes like this one indicating instructions and tips for your project implementation.
+You don't need to include such notes in your submission.

 Your project should contain the following parts:
 - Introduce a research question related to geography or Earth systems science with a proposal for answering it via a data analysis.
 - Combine at least two data sources for your analysis.